 Once again I created a paper bag science journal for the girls to use.
 I really like this size booklet because it’s not too overwhelming for beginning writers and readers.
 When asked to draw what they see, the size of the space on the page is not intimidating to fill.

 Take two paper bags and place one on top of the other with the flaps alternating.
 Fold in half and staple.
 Glue the pages on the booklet.
 You can create other things and stick it inside the openings too.
 There are so many possibilities.
+(Video instructions for making the booklet can be found here.)

 Fish Pretend Play Activities